Aqueous Film-Forming Foam (AFFF) Lawsuit

 I found Drugwatch to be very helpful with finding the right lawyers.
 We had the opportunity to share our story as well, so that more people can be aware of NEC.
 We are forever grateful for them.

-• Trial Schedule: A bellwether trial is scheduled for October 2025.
+- Trial Schedule: A bellwether trial was scheduled for October 2025, but it has been taken off the calendar.

 Thousands of AFFF lawsuits have been filed in recent years over claims that exposure to the PFAS in the foam may lead to serious health conditions.